javov2/hoster/README.md

 # Hoster
 Manual access provider.
-Claims for a request, accept it manually and notifies him automatically.
+Claims for access, accept or decline it manually and notifies him automatically.

 A pet project by JAVO.